Can Finetuing LLMs on Small Human Samples Increase Heterogeneity, Alignment, and Belief-Action Coherence?: Introduction

-The aim of this study is not to enter the discourse of whether off-the-shelf or pre-finetuned LLMs can fully substitute for human respondents, but rather to examine whether finetuning on a small subset of human data, such as that obtainable from a pilot study, can mitigate the limitations documented in prior work, such as the lack of heterogeneity \citep{Gao}, alignment \citep{wang2025large}, value-action coherence \citep{shen2025mind} , and regression coefficient recovery.
-We base our simulations on the behavioral experiment of \citet{Hunt}, which investigates how information disclosure shapes attackers’ judgments and decisions in a security scenario.
+The aim of this study is not to enter the discourse of whether off-the-shelf or pre-finetuned LLMs can fully substitute for human respondents, but rather to examine whether finetuning on a small subset of human data, such as that obtainable from a pilot study, can mitigate the limitations documented in prior work.
+For reasons detailed below, we base our simulations on the behavioral experiment of \citet{Hunt}, which investigates how information disclosure shapes attackers’ judgments and decisions in a security scenario.
 Our findings show that LLMs finetuned on small fractions of the human dataset can substantially improve heterogeneity, distributional alignment, and value–action coherence relative to the base LLM.
-However, despite these improvements, none of the finetuned models reliably reproduces the original regression coefficients or underlying hypothesis tests, indicating that replacing human participants with LLMs remains risky and may introduce non-negligible bias into conclusions.
-We posit that the most promising use of LLMs in this context is in-silico prototyping for experimental design, helping researchers explore which treatments are likely to yield detectable effects, refine survey instruments, and estimate sample sizes, rather than serving as a direct replacement for human subjects \citep{anthisposition, dillion2023can, binz2025foundation}.
-In sum, we contribute to the literature by showing that fine-tuning on a small sample of human data (30 observations) can substantially mitigate several issues identified in prior work, including the lack of heterogeneity, distributional misalignment, and the value–action gap.
+However, despite these improvements, none of the finetuned models reliably reproduce the original regression coefficients or underlying hypothesis tests, indicating that replacing human participants with LLMs remains risky and may introduce non-negligible bias into conclusions.
+Hence, we caution against the naive use of base models for experimental design and simulation, even when augmented with sociodemographic prompting, they tend to produce overly tight variance.
+Such compression can yield overconfident power analyses and lead to underpowered studies.
+In contrast, we show that finetuning on as few as 30 human observations substantially improves distributional alignment, producing variation that more closely resembles human data and yielding more realistic simulated responses.
+This makes finetuned models better suited for certain stages of survey design and pretesting than base LLMs.
+In sum, we contribute to the literature by showing that finetuning on a small sample of human data (30 observations) can substantially mitigate several issues identified in prior work, including the lack of heterogeneity, distributional misalignment, and the value–action gap.
+Both the original and simulated data will be released for future research upon acceptance.